Austin Eldon Knowlton: Personal life

 Austin Eldon Knowlton married Phyllis Yvonne Coulon of Bowling Green, Ohio, in August 1933 in Wilmette, Illinois.
 They had three children.
 He was divorced from Phyllis in 1974, becoming estranged from his children and later married and divorced Susan J. Dlott.
 He resided in Bowling Green and Hamilton, Ohio before building a home on his Emerald Farms in Delaware County, Ohio in 1947.
 In later life he spent winters in Fort Lauderdale, Florida until he donated his Delaware estate in 2001 to Augustana College and took up Florida residence full-time.

 Death and legacy

 Austin Knowlton died on June 25, 2003.

 After Knowlton's death, two of his three children from his first marriage claimed the will was a forgery after being left out of the will.
 It was believed to be the largest probate case ever with an estimated net of between $42 and $300 million.
 In 2007, the will was ruled legitimate and a large portion of the money went to his foundation, including his 30% share of the Bengals.

+Augustana College's honors program is named after Austin.